indigo-dc/indigo-datacloud-releases/README.md

 ![](indigo_releases_timeline.png)

-Taking into account the rapidly changing environment, especially some of the upstream release cycles (e.g. OpenStack), the INDIGO-DataCloud maintenance schedule is organised in the following periods:
+Taking into account the rapidly changing environment, and especially some of the upstream release cycles (e.g. OpenStack), the INDIGO-DataCloud maintenance schedule is organised in the following periods:
 * **Full maintenance** period: during this period updates are released to address issues in the code and provide new features for each supported INDIGO-DataCloud major release (**6 months**)
 * **Standard maintenance** period: during this period updates are released to address issues in the code, but no new feature is introduced, for each supported INDIGO-DataCloud major release (**2 months**)
 * **Security updates** period: during this period only updates targeting security vulnerabilities are provided for each supported INDIGO-DataCloud major release (**2 months**)